apollographql/apollo-link/docs/source/links/state.md

 To hook up your state link to Apollo Client, concatenate it to the other links in your Apollo Link chain.
-Your state link should be one of the last links in your chain.
+Your state link should be one of the last links in your chain, but before `HttpLink` so local queries and mutations are intercepted before they hit the network.
+It should also go before [`apollo-link-persisted-queries`](https://github.com/apollographql/apollo-link-persisted-queries) if you are using persisted queries.
 Then, pass your link chain to the Apollo Client constructor.

 ```js
 const client = new ApolloClient({